KhooChenNan/KhooChenNan/README.md

 ### Hi there, here is a brief introduction about me: 👋

+**ALL OF MY REPOSITORIES ARE PRIVATE SO IF YOU CAN'T SEE, PLEASE SEND ME A REQUEST THROUGH MY EMAIL**
+Email: harrykhoo2@gmail.com
+Alternate: aequitasfx@gmail.com

 - 🔭 I’m currently looking for a Quantitative Analyst/Trading job around UK.
 - I run a small business where I do technical analysis and provide FREE SIGNAL CALLS on the FOREX and cryptocurrencies market.
 - 🌱 I’m currently learning Python framework called Tensorflow.